MSc in Computer Science FAQ

 The topics covered include (object-oriented) programming, database and knowledge management including SQL using Oracle Database 10g, the Internet and the World Wide Web, computer architecture, information systems design, operating systems including examples from Unix/Linux, software engineering using UML, and the representation and querying of data on the World Wide Web using XML, as well as options on research topics.

-For further details of the topics covered in the current year, see the Programme booklet (PDF) .
+For further details of the topics covered in the current year, see the programme handbook.

 Within this broad coverage, two emphases are apparent.
 First, there is greater coverage of software aspects than hardware aspects of computing.
 Second, there is an emphasis on commercial and business information processing applications, with examples generally being taken from those areas rather than scientific applications.